Steel Production in Detroit, MI

 Dearborn Works is located on a more than 350-acre site in southeast Michigan, near Detroit, with carbon steel melting, casting, cold rolling and finishing operations.

 Carbon steels from Dearborn Works include:

-- Hot and Cold Rolled carbon steels that provide excellent press formability, surface finish, flatness and thickness tolerances and meet the strictest chemistry requirements in the market today.
+- Carbon slabs are produced on one of two casting machines at Dearborn Works.
+These slabs are hot rolled at other AK Steel manufacturing sites to produce hot and cold rolled steels that provide excellent press formability, surface finish, flatness and thickness tolerances and meet the strictest chemistry requirements in the market today.

 - Hot Dip Galvanized ZINCGRIP® products provide a tight metallurgical bond between the coating and substrate, offering the strength and formability of steel plus the corrosion protection of zinc.
 Available in both exposed and unexposed quality.

 - Hot Dip Galvannealed ZINCGRIP GA steel products are continuously coated on both sides with zinc, then induction heated to alloy the zinc with the substrate, to create a zinc-iron alloy coating.

 - Advanced High Strength Steels (AHSS) are now being produced, such as the NEXMET® family of products using innovative alloy design and new process control technology.